 - Chase Sapphire LoungeSM by The Club- New Airport Lounge access coming soon

-If you are new here, we highly recommend starting with the Chase Sapphire Preferred card for the elevated bonus of 100,000 Ultimate Rewards Points.
+If you are new here, we highly recommend starting with the Chase Sapphire Preferred card for the Ultimate Rewards Points.
 You can always upgrade to the Reserve after a year if you want some of the other benefits.
 This card is seriously our favorite travel card that we’ve both held over the last 4-5 years.
 You do not want to miss out.
 If you are still contemplating, check out the Preferred vs Reserve overview here!